Log In

 While captain Dale Eve makes a return for the matches on March 21 and 25, Bermuda will be without defensive regulars Danté Leverock, Harry Twite and Luke Robinson through injury.

-Coach Michael Findlay has spoken of the difficulties he faced in forming a squad with a number of his first-choice players not making their way to the island this week.
+Coach Michael Findlay has spoken of the difficulties he has faced in forming a squad with a number of his first-choice players not making their way to the island this week.

-“Our selections for the March camp have brought about some challenges such as injury, club conflicts, and contract status for some players,” Findlay said.
+“Our selections for the March camp have brought about some challenges such as injury, club conflicts and contract status for some players,” Findlay said.

 “Our thoughts are with Danté, Harry and Luke.
 In Danté and Harry’s case, we are confident we will have them available to us for our critical Fifa 2026 World Cup qualifying matches in June.